 4. Use the 50/30/20 Rule To Decide How Much To Budget

 Now that you know how much you spent on fun in the past, decide if that seems like the right amount.
-Is the total cost surprising to you?
+Is the total cost surprising?
 Did you end up going into debt every time you made a fun purchase?
 If you feel like you spent too much, consider how much seems like a reasonable amount.

 An illustration of scales, with stacks of cash in each pan, tips to the right.
 A calendar is above the scales with one date in the month marked in red.